 Part 136 of the Commissioner's regulations sets forth the parameters for health services in schools.
-The Office of Student Support Services works closely with the Department of Health and the New York State Center for School Health to implement these regulations.
-However, over time, the language surrounding best practices in health care has changed, but the regulations have not kept pace.
-The proposed amendments seek to address numerous requests from the field, including parents, healthcare providers, schools, and the Department of Health, for technical amendments and updates to existing regulatory language to improve school health services for students.
+The Office of Student Support Services works closely with the New York State Department of Health and the New York State Center for School Health to implement these regulations.
+However, over time, the language surrounding best practices in health care has changed, but the regulations have not kept pace with these changes.
+The proposed amendments seek to address numerous requests from the field, including parents, healthcare providers, schools, and the New York State Department of Health, for technical amendments and updates to existing regulatory language to improve school health services for students.